OceanGlidersCommunity/OG-format-user-manual/CODE_OF_CONDUCT.md

 * Please be kind and courteous.
 There’s no need to be mean or rude.
 * Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.
 * Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.
 * We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior.
-We interpret the term “harassment” as including the definition in the Citizen Code of Conduct; if you have any lack of clarity about what might be included in that concept, please read [their definition](#harassment).
+We interpret the term “harassment” as including the definition in the Citizen Code of Conduct; if you have any lack of clarity about what might be included in that concept, please read [below](#harassment).
 In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.
 * Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact any of the moderation team immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.